junxit/us-congress-bills-110/bill.md

 - **(1)** by striking “and” at the end of paragraph (4);
 - **(2)** by striking the period at the end of paragraph (5) and inserting “; and”; and
 - **(3)** by adding at the end the following:
-  > - **(6)** the enabling of supply chain manufacturers to continuously improve products and processes, increase energy efficiency, identify cost-saving opportunities, and optimize resources and technologies with the aim of reducing or eliminating the use or generation of hazardous substances.
+  > - **(6)** the enabling of supply chain manufacturers to continuously improve products and processes, increase energy efficiency, increase recycling, identify cost-saving opportunities, and optimize resources and technologies with the aim of reducing or eliminating the use or generation of hazardous substances.

 ## § 5.
 Undergraduate education in chemistry and chemical engineering